ResetXPDR/MSFS_AutoFPS/README.md

       - Auto pause will activate if in flight and either MSFS is in active pause or the MSFS settings menu is being accessed.
   - Target FPS - The most important setting in this app.
 (10 - 200 allowable)
     - Set it to what FPS you want the app to target while running, noting that this value should be at the mid to lower end of what your system is capable of otherwise the app will be unlikely to achieve it.
-    - There is a setting for each graphics mode (PC, FG, LSFG, MFG, FSR3 and VR) and each flight type (VFR, IFR and, if expert mode, 4 user profiles).
+    - There is a setting for each graphics mode (PC, FG, LSFG, MFG, FSR3 and VR) and each flight type (VFR, IFR and, if Expert mode, 4 user profiles).
 Automatically defaults to the currently detected graphics mode, however the user can change the target FPS for graphics modes other than what is currently active.
       - Selectable by using the drop down list of target FPS types in the app window.
       - Target FPS type drop down list background will change to orange when the target FPS type is different to the current graphics mode to clearly indicate this difference to the user.
       - Changes to target FPS for a type different to the current graphics mode will be saved to the config file without reloading the UI as it does not affect any other displayed settings.
       - Changes to any other setting on the UI will reload the target FPS type for the current graphics mode.
       - Particularly useful for VR users who have previously had to be in VR and remove their headset to change this setting.
     - If using MSFS FG, the target FPS you set is your desired FG Active FPS, not the FG Inactive FPS you see when this app has the focus instead of MSFS.
-    - If using an FPS cap, or Vsync for the same purpose, it is strongly recommended you use the FPS Cap automation method, available under expert settings, with an FPS target matching your FPS cap and works well in such instances.
+    - If using an FPS cap, or Vsync for the same purpose, it is strongly recommended you use the FPS Cap automation method, available in Expert mode, with an FPS target matching your FPS cap and works well in such instances.
     - If using such an FPS cap with either FPS Sensitivity or Tolerance automation methods you will need to set your target FPS to be at least 5% lower than that cap to allow the automation logic to function correctly.
 This potentially introduces screen tearing, or breaks motion reprojection in VR, hence why Auto TLOD is preferred.
   - Auto Target FPS
     - Cannot be enabled at the same time as TLOD Min + due to automation control ambiguity.
 Selecting both will result in the most recent selection being enabled and the other disabled, with a dialog box to advise this.
     - When checked, a target FPS will automatically be calculated, following any initial FPS settling, when stationary on the ground or any time you are in the air.
     - Automatically recalulated if performance conditions are too low for the calculated target FPS, on the ground after arriving at a new destination, if you change graphics mode or if you uncheck then check the option again for a quick recalibration.
-    - With IFR, or any of the user profiles in expert mode, it will range from 95% of your current average FPS on the ground to 85% at or above 3000 ft, the latter being lower to give head room for Max TLOD.
+    - With IFR, or any of the user profiles in Expert mode, it will range from 95% of your current average FPS on the ground to 85% at or above 3000 ft, the latter being lower to give head room for Max TLOD.
     - With VFR it will be 5% less than each of the IFR percentages respectively to better suit the greater performance expectation with VFR flights.
   - On Top
     - Allows the app to overlay your MSFS session if desired, with MSFS having the focus.